Mani5GRockers/143/README.md

 - `IS_VPS`: (Only for VPS) Don't set this to `True` even if you are using VPS, unless facing error with web server.
 - `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False` --> Base URL Port
 - `BASE_URL_OF_BOT`: (Required for Heroku to avoid sleep/idling) Valid BASE URL of app where the bot is deployed.
 Format of URL should be `http://myip` (where `myip` is the IP/Domain of your bot) or if you have chosen other port than `80` then fill in this format `http://myip:port`, for Heroku fill `https://yourappname.herokuapp.com` (**NOTE**: Do not put slash at the end), still got idling?
 You can use http://cron-job.org to ping your Heroku app.
-- `RECURSIVE_SEARCH`: Set this to `True` to search in sub-folders with `/list` (**NOTE**: This will only work with shared-drive ID or fill `root` for main drive.
+- `RECURSIVE_SEARCH`: Set this to `True` to search in sub-folders with `/list` (**NOTE**: This will only work with Shared-Drive ID or fill `root` for main Drive.
 Folder IDs are not compatible with it.)
 - `TG_SPLIT_SIZE`: Size Telegram split, leave it empty for max size `2GB`
-- `AS_DOCUMENT`: Should all the upload to telegram be forced as documents or not, set it `True` or `False`
+- `AS_DOCUMENT`: Should all the upload to Telegram be forced as documents or not, set it `True` or `False`
 - `SHORTENER_API`: Fill your Shortener API key if you are using Shortener.
 - `SHORTENER`: if you want to use Shortener in G-Drive and index link, fill Shortener URL here.
 Examples:
 ```
-exe.io, gplinks.in, shrinkme.io, urlshortx.com, shortzon.com, bit.ly,
+awslink.in, exe.io, gplinks.in, shrinkme.io, urlshortx.com, shortzon.com, bit.ly,
 shorte.st, linkvertise.com , ouo.io
 ```